 - Be sure to set the correct MI Extension parameters the first time you get the MI extension pop up.

 - If you have problems with your stepper motors moving and you believe everything else above is OK, check that the small current adjustment on your stepper drivers are set mid point and also set the drive current to 1 amp using the correct procedure for your driver.

-I have posted all needed parts from the two source designs.
+I have posted all the parts needed from the two source designs.
 There are only 15 parts to print and none of them are very large.
 I added a stronger pen slider and a controller enclosure.
+There is an even better pen holder in the remix section.
 I also clarified the names that were in Spanish.
 I have posted all needed files so that there isn't confusion regarding which parts are needed from each of the original designs.

 My drawing robot is modified version of this one

 Place this version of GRBL Firmware for the Arduino on your computer.
 You must use this version of GRBL.
 Other GRBL versions do not have the control code for the Z axis servo.

 Replace the default config.h file in GRBL with the one supplied in the "Thing Files" section